pallets-eco/flask-admin/README.md

     OK

-**NOTE!** For all the tests to pass successfully, you\'ll need Postgres (with the postgis and hstore extension) & MongoDB to be running locally.
+**NOTE!** For all the tests to pass successfully, you\'ll need several services running locally:
+Postgres (with the postgis and hstore extension), MongoDB, and Azurite.
 You'll also need *libgeos* available.

-For Postgres:
+See tests.yaml for Docker configuration and follow service-specific setup below.

+## Setting up local Postgres for tests

 ```bash
 psql postgres
 > CREATE DATABASE flask_admin_test;